mitterman2/gnome-resizerable-extension/README.md

 - **Custom Keyboard Shortcuts**: Assign your own keyboard shortcuts for both actions
 - **Reset to Defaults**: Easily reset all settings to default values
 - **Multi-monitor Support**: Works correctly across multiple monitors
+- **Smart Minimize**: Hijacks a Windows minimize button and resizes to target margins.
+If the window is at target margin or smaller, it minimizes.
+Applies to Keyboard shortcut aswell.

 ## Default Settings